hiimstevenzhu/cerberus/README.md

 - Implementing an ensemble of models, one trained to detect each language, to poll for their confidence in terms of the language spoken (?)
 - Using GPU to train a model off Singlish using the National Speech Corpus

+17/05:
+To start:

+- Integrating a cloud server for deployment(?), and better GPU resources

+23/05:
+Started:

+- Implemented a simple website dashboard to simulate the command and control centre.
+- Effectively, this container script will now simulate the input and the access point cloud servers, which deal with data collection, input, and processing.

+To complete:

+- Updating of script so that we can collect information and send to the dashboard as we require.

 # references

 https://github.com/openai/whisper